bioteam/sLAM/README.md

 # sLAM

 Demonstration code to create a GPT-2-style, decoder-only, generative small LAnguage Model that can be built using personal computing.
+This is not for production.
+You can use this code to learn about language models, preprocessing, and training hyperparameters.

 ## Installation